 This level is for girls ages 11 and over that have a minimum of two years ballet training, have completed the Pre-Pointe level, and are currently taking two or more ballet classes per week.

-Advancement to the Intermediate level and Pointe Work is based not solely by age and amount of training, but by the physical and technical readiness of the individual.
+Advancement to the Beginning Pointe level and Pointe Work is based not solely by age and amount of training, but by the physical and technical readiness of the individual.
 The decision for this advancement is decided strictly by the Director and the student's instructors.

 Dancers will continue to build upon their technical skills, vocabulary, and flexibility.
 This class will also incorporate Thera-Band exercises, like pointing and flexing the feet in parallel and turnout, to continue to strengthen and prepare the dancers’ feet for pointe work.

 Click here to see what our beginning pointe dancers work on in class.